numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 matrices in the sense of abstract mathematical objects (i.e., linear maps over free modules over rings), rather than as big bags full of numbers that need crunching.
-And it turns out that for these purposes, they don't actually have any use for most elementwise operations; as discussed in the Background section above, elementwise operations are motivated by the bag-of-numbers approach.
+And it turns out that for these purposes, they don't actually have much use for elementwise operations in the first place; as discussed in the Background section above, elementwise operations are motivated by the bag-of-numbers approach.
 So, these projects don't encounter the basic problem that this PEP exists to address, making it mostly irrelevant to them.
-They use ``*`` for matrix multiplication, and if this PEP is accepted, their expressed intention is to continue doing so, while probably adding ``@`` and ``@@`` as aliases for ``*`` and ``**``:
+They use ``*`` for matrix multiplication (and for group actions, etc.), and if this PEP is accepted, their expressed intention is to continue doing so, while perhaps adding ``@`` and ``@@`` as aliases for ``*`` and ``**``:

 * sympy
 * sage